m-jag/des/README.md

 # des
-Implementation of DES in C with a verbose option to illustrate DES in commandline
+Implementation of DES in C in commandline